2024 Best General Journalism Schools in North Carolina

 Journalism Degrees Awarded

-It's hard to beat Appalachian State University if you wish to pursue a degree in general journalism.
-Appalachian State is a fairly large public university located in the town of Boone.
-This university ranks 9th out of 93 colleges for overall quality in the state of North Carolina.
+It is hard to beat Appalachian State University if you want to pursue a degree in general journalism.
+Appalachian State is a very large public university located in the distant town of Boone.
+This university ranks 9th out of 93 schools for overall quality in the state of North Carolina.

-There were roughly 41 general journalism students who graduated with this degree at Appalachian State in the most recent year we have data available.
+There were approximately 33 general journalism students who graduated with this degree at Appalachian State in the most recent data year.

-There were approximately 6 general journalism students who graduated with this degree at Gardner - Webb in the most recent year we have data available.
+There were approximately 8 general journalism students who graduated with this degree at Gardner - Webb in the most recent data year.

-It's hard to beat Wingate University if you want to pursue a degree in general journalism.
-Located in the large suburb of Wingate, Wingate is a private not-for-profit university with a small student population.
-This university ranks 36th out of 93 colleges for overall quality in the state of North Carolina.
+It is difficult to beat Wingate University if you want to pursue a degree in general journalism.
+Located in the suburb of Wingate, Wingate is a private not-for-profit university with a small student population.
+This university ranks 36th out of 93 schools for overall quality in the state of North Carolina.

 More information about a degree in general journalism from Wingate University